Welcome to the Eller College! Learn more below about getting started in the college with Academic Advising.

 The Eller College provides a variety of specialized advising for first year (freshmen) and transfer students to assist in the transition to college and ensure that students develop plans to progress through the curriculum according to their needs and goals.
 To that end, incoming first year and transfer students will have unique orientation advising experiences.
-Please see below to learn how to complete orientation advising.

 - Apply for Admission to the University of Arizona